Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

 I just finished making this pretty (and insanely easy!) paper bag skirt for my little daughter (tutorial coming soon) and I thought would be a good opportunity to practice my French seam skills and also make a tutorial for those who wanted to try it but never had the courage to.
 While a French seam looks rather fancy and complicated, it’s truly super simple and quick to make!
-You’ll learn how to make French seam in a minute and I bet you will immediately get all “Oooo!
+I’ll get to it in a minute and I bet you will immediately get all “Oooo!
 La la!” over this awesome seam finish technique!